 Set a reminder on your calendar to check in with yourself before the holidays to make sure you follow through on researching your options and making a plan.
 Missed payments can hurt your credit score, which can affect your ability to get a home loan later on from a mortgage servicer, so if your payments are too high for your budget, it’s better to figure that out now so you can seek help before it’s too late.

 Practice making payments by putting aside the amount of your monthly payment into a special savings account for the next few months.
 Once payments restart, you can use these savings as a cushion in case things get tight next year.
-Alternatively, if you can afford it, you could make a lump sum payment on your loans before interest starts accruing on May 1st, to decrease your principal balance and reduce the amount of interest you pay.
+Alternatively, if you can afford it, you could make a lump sum payment on your loans before interest starts accruing in January 2023, to decrease your principal balance and reduce the amount of interest you pay.

 What Else You Need to Know About The CARES Act Expiration